kylelamell/misc-projects/weather-api/README.md

-# Weather API - 2
+# Weather API
-- thi sis the second attempt at the project, rebasing it
+- this is the second attempt at the project, rebasing it
+- it is purely just an api that fetches data from a third party api and caches it for a period
+- to interact with this api refer to weather-app

+# details
 - this project will utilize an api to fetch weather data
   - visual crossing weather api: https://www.visualcrossing.com/weather-api
 - the app will make use of caching and .env files to store api keys to make it more robust